 Despite the outcry over the connection to Planned Parenthood, the ACS maintains the association.
 Visitors to the ACS website can type Planned Parenthood into the search field and find a number of results:

-Referral to Planned Parenthood as source of information and support for testicular cancer:
+Until mid-2016 it referred to Planned Parenthood as source of information and support for testicular cancer.

-The ACS refers to Planned Parenthood as a Voluntary Health Organization which should be invited into schools:
+Until late 2016 the ACS referred to Planned Parenthood as a Voluntary Health Organization which should be invited into schools.

 The ACS notes that use of IUDs correlate with decreased risk of cervical cancer and that multiple pregnancies correlate to increased risk.
 The ACS recommends the HPV vaccine (Gardasil or Ceravax).
-The ACS also lists Planned Parenthood Federation of America as a source of information and support concerning HPV.
+Until 2016 the ACS also listed Planned Parenthood Federation of America as a source of information and support concerning HPV.

-Kris Kim, ACS' CEO for the Eastern Division was the associate vice president for communications at Planned Parenthood New York City:
+Kris Kim, ACS’ Executive Vice President for the Northeast Region was the associate vice president for communications at Planned Parenthood New York City.

 Lastly, in its document on fertility in women with cancer, the ACS suggests egg freezing, embryo freezing, in vitro fertilization, egg donation, and surrogacy.